syselement/blog/README.md

 ## 🤝 Introduction

-Hi, **syselement** here 🧑‍💻, sharing some interesting Information Technology and Cyber Security notes and stuff.
+Hi, **syselement** here 🧑‍💻, sharing some interesting Information Technology and Cybersecurity notes and stuff.

 Welcome to my notes blog!
 This blog is intended to provide information and insights on various topics related to **Cybersecurity**, **Ethical Hacking** and **Systems Administration**, based on public open-source material and software, and should not be considered as a substitute for professional advice or guidance.